February 21, 2021

 Portland Writers’s Mill , a program of the Cedar Mill Library

 Portland Writer’s Mill meetings are on the third Sunday of every month and were held at the Cedar Mill Library but are now scheduled on Zoom.
-Stay tuned for meeting time and update on access.
-This talk is for writers who may have an interest in bilingual book development, publishing a children’s book during a pandemic, and book promotion and community engagement during quarantine.
+Stay tuned for meeting time and updates on access.
+This talk is for writers who may have an interest in bilingual book development, publishing a children’s book during a pandemic, and book promotion and community engagement during COVID-19 quarantine.

 China Chat, a program of the Northwest China Council